 The most visible of these efforts has been the Organics Collection Pilot Program reaching a few selected residential communities spanning all 5 boroughs and public schools across the city.
-Though food loss occurs at many points in our food system, these numbers present a snapshot of New York City’s progress in diverting food waste (at the consumer and institutional level) from landfill.
+Though food loss occurs at many points in our food system, these numbers present a snapshot of New York City’s progress in diverting food scraps (at the consumer and institutional level) from landfill.

 Of the 31% of residential waste that is suitable for composting, food waste comprises 18%.